-An understated entry.
-A few steps lead up to the first courtyard—it could be the entrance to a patrician’s home in ancient Rome moved to Asia
+An understated entry into The Siam, Bangkok.
+A few steps lead up to the first courtyard.
+This could easily be the entrance to a patrician’s home in ancient Rome

 Khet Dusit, Krung Thep Maha Nakhon